Chuck McCann, Voice Of Cocoa Puffs Mascot And Right Guard Guy, Dead At 83

 Chuck McCann also became a familiar face when he stared in a series of TV commercials for Right Guard deodorant.
 In the memorable advertising campaign that aired throughout the 1970s and ’80s, Chuck played an annoying guy who shared a see-through medicine cabinet with his neighbor.
 McCann would routinely greet his unsuspecting bathroom buddy with, “Hi, Guy!”

-Chuck’s film roles included Herbie Rides Again (1974), Silent Movie(1976), and Robin Hood: Men in Tights (1993), and his TV acting resume included recurring roles on Knots Landing and Boston Legal as well as guest spots on Little House on the Prairie, Starsky & Hutch, Mad About You and a guest role as Santa Claus on The Facts of Life
+Chuck’s film roles included Herbie Rides Again (1974), Silent Movie(1976), and Robin Hood: Men in Tights (1993), and his TV acting resume included recurring roles on Knots Landing and Boston Legal as well as guest spots on Little House on the Prairie, Starsky & Hutch, Mad About You, and a guest role as Santa Claus on The Facts of Life

 McCann also enjoyed a prolific career as a voice actor.
-Chuck’s voice roles included Ducksworth in DuckTales: Remastered, Mayor Grafton on The Garfield Show, Heff Heffalump in Disney Channel’s The New Adventures of Winnie the Pooh and Pinky/Blinky on the 1980s Pac-Man cartoon series.
+Chuck’s voice roles included Ducksworth in DuckTales: Remastered, Mayor Grafton on The Garfield Show, Heff Heffalump in Disney Channel’s The New Adventures of Winnie the Pooh, and Pinky/Blinky on the 1980s Pac-Man cartoon series.

 Over his six-decade career, Chuck McCann racked up more than 160 acting and voice credits on everything from Knight Rider to Powerpuff Girls.
 McCann’s final acting credit came in 2017 when he voiced Mike Pence on the TV show Friend or Foe.